syncfusion-content/flutter-docs/Flutter/range-slider/tooltip.md

 You can show tooltip in rectangular or paddle shape using the [`tooltipShape`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSlider/tooltipShape.html) property.
 The default value of the [`tooltipShape`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSlider/tooltipShape.html) property is `SfRectangularTooltipShape`.

+N> The paddle tooltip shape is not applicable for vertical orientation of the range sliders.

 ### Horizontal

 {% tabs %}